quentincloudsnow/quentin/guidebook.md

 -->

-# IntegrationHub
+# Integration Hub exercice

 ## Goal

-In this exercice you will learn how to create a Spoke in IntegrationHub.
-You will learn how toconnect a ServiceNow Worklow to a remote API.
-For our use case we want to use IntegrationHub to validate the Routing Number extracted from a VOID Check (with Document Intelligence), we are going to pass the routing number to a remote API (routingnumber.info), this allows us to perform some additional Data Validation and gather additional banking information.
+In this exercice you will learn how to create a Spoke in Integration Hub.
+You will learn how to connect a ServiceNow Worklow to a remote API.
+For our use case we want to use Integration Hub to validate some data against an API.
+In the previous exercice we have seen how to extract data from document using our Intelligent Document Processing capability (**Document Intelligent**).
+In the previous exercice we see how we can extract Banking informtuon from a VOID Check automatically, in this exercice we see how we can for example validate the **Routing Number** extracted from a VOID Check by building an Integration Hub that is going to take this Routing Number information and pass it to an external API.
+This 3rd party API returns additional banking information that can be useful to setup the direct deposit for this new employee.
 This is just an example to show how easily you can connect ServiceNow to external system by creating your own Spoke.
+We see how to build an integration to an API with not a single line of code.

-When you need to create an integration from ServiceNow to an external system via API, it is important to familiarize yourself with the API that you are going to call from ServiceNow
+When you need to create an integration from ServiceNow to an external system via API, it is important to familiarize yourself with the API that you are going to call from ServiceNow first.

 1. Inspect the Routing Number API.